databrary/design/ridir-16/ridir-16-research-questions.md

 - Start with Databrary users.
 - Post request on Datavyu help forum for people to give us emails.
 - Commercial providers could provide lists of users, access to lists?
 - Could send email to icis list, cds list.
-Ask respondents to provide email for more detailed survey later.